 In order to facilitate the offering of our common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under their option.
 The underwriters can close out a covered short sale by exercising their option or purchasing shares in the open market.
 In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under their option.
-The underwriters may also sell shares in excess of their option, creating a naked short position.
-The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+The underwriters may also sell shares in excess of their option, creating a naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
 As an additional means of facilitating this offering, the underwriters may bid for, and purchase, shares of our common stock in the open market to stabilize the price of our common stock.
-These activities may raise or maintain the market price of our common stock above independent market levels or prevent or retard a decline in the market price of our common stock.
+These activities may raise or maintain the market price of our common stock.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
-We have been advised by the underwriters that, prior to purchasing the common stock being offered pursuant to this prospectus, on October 14, 2021, one of the underwriters purchased, on behalf of the syndicate, 40 shares of our common stock at a price of \$32.00 per share in stabilizing transactions.